Comment on page

 Literature study, composition, and performance of fixed and interactive electroacoustic music.

 Students who do well in MUS4203 may move on to MUS4V09 (Adv,.
 EA Music Comp.) in order to work on a significant electroacoustic music project of their choice in the style of an independent study.

 Electroacoustic music is music whose sound incorporates electronic tools and instruments, including software, in its production or performance.
 Electroacoustic music often seeks to explore all the sonic possibilities of new technologies, and it includes both works performed live on stage and works created in the studio and played back in concert ...

 Electro-Acoustic music is a term used to describe those musics which are dependent on electronic technology for their creation and/or performance.

 Baylor Composition Area's ultimate mission is to help students develop their creative abilities to uniquely compose the music of the future (rather than just "learn the trade of composing").
 MUS4203 begins with projects focusing on typical pedagogical electroacoustic works (a musique concréte piece, an interactive piece using Max, etc.) in order for students to develop timeless audio editing and manipulation techniques.
 By the time students take MUS4V09, they should be creating works that move the electroacoustic music world forward (rather than "treading water" in the known pool of electroacoustic possibilities).

-The following indicates the order of topics covered.
-Some topics take longer to cover and some projects take longer for students to complete than others.
+The following indicates the topics covered.
 Each topic has supplemental reading material that changes yearly in order to stay current.

 Projects given only to graduate students: